A PERFORMANCE BY THE EMPLOYEES AND MACHINERY OF AUSTIN ENERGY

 “There’s an electricity in the air right now.”

-On September 21-22, 2013, in the shadow of Austin’s Decker Power Plant, Forklift premiered PowerUP—a performance featuring the employees and machinery of Austin Energy (AE).
-With lighting design by Stephen Pruitt and an original music score by Graham Reynolds, accompanied by a string orchestra led by Austin Symphony Conductor Peter Bay featuring “digital violin” soloist Todd Reynolds, PowerUP showcased 50+ linemen, electrical technicians and Austin Energy employees in achoreographed full-length dance with cranes, bucket and field trucks, a set of 20 utility poles, and an audience of 6,000+ people!
+In the shadow of Austin’s Decker Power Plant, Forklift premiered PowerUP—a performance featuring the employees and machinery of Austin Energy (AE).
+With lighting design by Stephen Pruitt and an original music score by Graham Reynolds, accompanied by a string orchestra led by Austin Symphony Conductor Peter Bay featuring “digital violin” soloist Todd Reynolds, PowerUP showcased 50+ linemen, electrical technicians and Austin Energy employees in a choreographed full-length dance with cranes, bucket and field trucks, a set of 20 utility poles, and an audience of 6,000+ people!

 Artistic Director Allison Orr and her team, including fellow choreographer Krissie Marty, shadowed and got to know these employees for over three years.
 Read about the process of building the dance in The Austin Chronicle cover story by arts writer Robert Faires.
 More information about the dance’s creation and performance, including post-show interviews with the performing linemen, can be found on our blog.
 PowerUP is also the subject of a PBS/Arts in Context documentary, which has been broadcasted in over 85 million homes.